Respect Yourself (DJ BoBo song)

 "Respect Yourself" is a song by Swiss artist DJ BoBo, released in December 1996 as the second single from his third album, World in Motion (1996).
 The song was co-written and produced by DJ BoBo, featuring vocals by American singers Lori Glori and Jocelyn Brown, and the choir United Spirits.
-A major hit in Europe, it peaked at number two in Czech Republic, number seven in Finland, number 16 in Switzerland, number 23 in Austria and number 31 in Germany.
+A major hit in Europe, it was a top-10 hit in Czech Republic and Finland, peaking at numbers two and seven, respectively.
+Additionally, it was a top-20 hit in Switzerland, a top-30 hit in Austria and a top-40 hit in Germany.
 On the Eurochart Hot 100, the single reached number 52 in January 1997.
 DJ BoBo performed it at the World Music Awards in Monaco in April 1997.
-The accompanying music video was directed by Thomas Job.
+The accompanying music video was directed by Thomas Job and filmed in New York.
+It was produced by DoRo Wien and Thomas Wildner was behind the camera.